 While taking a brake and strolling around the yard I saw a very sad sight: the severely damaged S/Y San Paulo Apostolo III.

 I spoke with Alice and Cynthia who was in Washington, DC.
 By 4:30 in the afternoon I was very tired.
 But there was more work to do.
-I folded the now almost dried tent but left on the deck to dry some more tomorrow in the sunshine.
+I folded the now almost dried tent but left it on the deck to dry some more tomorrow in the sunshine.

 I had a shower and then drove to Ayia Marina and met Panayiotis, the electrician, and his wife Mary at the Mylos taverna where I had invited them.
 We had a wonderful time, and as usual a very good meal.
 By the time I returned to Thetis it was almost midnight.